Lawrence, No. 1 Clemson overwhelm The Citadel 49-0

 Lawrence also rushed for his third TD already this season, leading the way as the Tigers (2-0) improved to 35-0 against teams from the Football Championship Subdivision.
 Clemson came out fast, stayed sharp and played just about everybody available in the runaway victory.

-“Good to see that maturity and leadership, no matter who we play,” Clemson coach Dabo Swinney said.
+“Good to see that maturity and leadership, no matter who we play,” coach Dabo Swinney said.

-Lawrence was 8 for 9 for 168 yards, including scoring passes of 54 and 17 yards to Frank Ladson Jr. and 44 yards to Amari Rodgers.
+Lawrence missed his first throw — Rodgers dropped a ball that hit his hands — before hitting his last eight.

 The Heisman Trophy favorite was largely done when Clemson went up 28-0 in the first quarter.
 He returned for one second-quarter series and quickly added points with a perfectly thrown pass down the left side to Ladson.

+“It was good for us to take care of business early and build depth,” Lawrence said.

-Two-time reigning ACC player of the year Travis Etienne ran for 68 yards on only eight carries, joining Lawrence as a happy spectator for most of the day.
+Two-time reigning ACC player of the year Etienne ran for 68 yards on only eight carries, joining Lawrence as a happy spectator for most of the day.

 Clemson’s defense shut down the Bulldogs’ triple-option, holding them to 86 yards on the ground after they rushed for 200 yards last week at South Florida.
 The Tigers posted their first shutout since defeating Ohio State 31-0 in the CFP semifinals in 2016.